The Napa Wine Project

 The Winery

-More recently the winery invested millions of dollars into their vineyards including replanting – from a winery perspective that is the first and smartest investment a winery can make – as producing high quality wine begins and ends with terroir, or location.
+Charles Krug has invested millions of dollars over the years into their vineyards including replanting at times – from a winery perspective that is the first and smartest investment a winery can make – as producing high quality wine begins and ends with its vineyards.
 Many of their vineyards are now organically farmed.
-With 850 acres under family ownership in the Napa Valley, they are one of the largest family owned vineyard landholders in the region.
+With 850 acres under family ownership in the Napa Valley, they are one of the largest family-owned vineyard landholders in the region.

 The winery is located about 1.5 miles north of the town of St. Helena on the east side of the highway.
 This is an impressive and very historical winery neighborhood.
-For reference, their driveway is just north Beringer Vineyard and the impressive Culinary Institute of America old winery building.
-Drive down a long olive tree line driveway and park in one of several small open-air parking lots within a short walk of the tasting room.
+For reference, their driveway is just north of Beringer Vineyard and the impressive Culinary Institute of America (old Greystone Cellars).
+Drive down a long olive tree lined driveway and park in one of several small open-air parking spaces within a short walk of the tasting room.

 The wineries’ massive historical stone building and carriage house underwent a major structural & visible renovation (finished in 2013).
 The company in charge of this project also restored and retrofitted the nearby historical Greystone building, now serving as home to the Culinary Institute of America.
 Along with this renovation they brought the winery up to modern standards and in effect built “two wineries” for their production of both the Charles Krug wines / Peter Mondavi Family wines as well as their much larger production, CK Mondavi.

-Their original tasting room dated from 1882 and was the first tasting room open in the Napa Valley.
+Their original tasting room dated from 1882 and was the first tasting room open in the Napa Valley – pre-dating Inglenook’s ‘sample’ room by 7 years.
 Tastings were conducted since the 1950’s in a building we commonly referred to as “the trailer” until the “Redwood Cellar”, the old stone winery opened to the public on November 18, 2013.
-This tasting room was designed by Howard Backen – one of the wine country’s premier architects (the Hamden McIntyre of his generation).
-His firm has designed a number of premium wineries in the valley including Harlan Estate and another Mondavi family owned winery, Continuum on Pritchard Hill.
+This tasting room was designed by Howard Backen (died 2024) – one of the wine country’s premier architects (the Hamden McIntyre of his generation).
+His firm has designed a number of premium wineries in the valley including Harlan Estate and another Mondavi family-owned winery, Continuum on Pritchard Hill.
 Redwood from their old tanks (dating to the 1940’s) was in part used during the renovation).
 Their tasting bar and hospitality center overlooks the Family Reserve Barrel Room – which ages their premium wines.
-An old redwood tank long since past its use – still stands in this cellar room – a tribute to how wines were made here years ago.
+An old redwood tank long since passed its use – still stands in this cellar room – a tribute to how wines were made here years ago.

 With a kitchen on the first floor, both food and wine pairings are offered.
 In a nod to family history, it is called the Cucina di Rosa trattoria (Rosa was the original matriarch of the Mondavi Family).
 The Trattoria is open daily – guests can purchase food items here and take them outside and enjoy on picnic tables on the lawn behind the tasting room.
 A pizza oven operates seasonally next to the picnic tables – recommended: buy a bottle of wine and enjoy it with a fresh baked delicious thin-crust pizza.
 All those bottles behind the tasting bar show labels displaying one date on each bottle – 1861 a nice tribute to the year Charles Krug opened.

-Krug offers an excellent variety of wines at their tasting counter.
-Guests who enter the tasting room are greeted with by a concierge and a welcome wine.
+Krug offers an excellent variety of wines for guests to the property.
+Visitors who enter the tasting room are greeted by a concierge and a welcome wine.
 The staff is friendly and helpful.
-Choose from two tasting flights – the Classic (some whites and reds) and their Family Reserve (all reds).
-We highly recommend choosing the reserve option as these wines are produced in small quantities and are individually hand crafted by the winemaker.
+Choose from several tasting flights – the Napa Valley (some whites and reds), Sparkling Wine and their Limited Release and Family Reserve (primarily reds).
+We highly recommend choosing these more limited production wines (since they are not available in distribution).

 Select Wines